guibou/tweagSeminary20June018/PITCHME.md

 ## Numbers

-- 4K images (8 millions pixels)
+- 4K images (8 millions pixels), 100 layers, stereo

-  - 4 channels (R,G,B,A) 32 bits float
-  - more than 100 "layers" x 2 points of view
   - --> 25 Giga bytes of memory just for the final image

 - from a few to millions of lights
 - millions of geometry instances (composed of millions of triangles)

 - One scene with 40 Giga bytes of memory for transformations matrices

 - The little prince: 1 Tera bytes of texture in one image